Exploring OverExcitability – E-Book FREE when a member, read about:

 Dabrowski’s research focused primarily on rare individuals in a population who he considered displayed exceptional personality development.

 Dabrowski’s hypothesis was that sufficient and significant developmental potential created internal conflicts, psycho-neuroses — that led to positive disintegration — essentially breakdown of the individuals existing psychological structure allowing him or her to subsequently take a more active role in self-development and self-insight, culminating in the self-creation of an individualised personality.

 Dabrowski and the (more)able

-Dabrowski did very limited research on high able children (less than 200 children) but found that they exhibited signs of psycho-neuroses and his hypothesis was that they would therefore be prone to experiencing positive disintegration. – the presence of OE creates internal conflict that pushes growth forward in individuals – high able or not.
+Dabrowski did very limited research on high able children (less than 200 children) but found that they exhibited signs of psycho-neuroses and his hypothesis was that they would, therefore, be prone to experiencing positive disintegration. – the presence of OE creates an internal conflict that pushes growth forward in individuals – high able or not.
 A hypothesis that has never been tested (Tillier, 2009).

 Pyryt (2008) concluded that high-able and average ability individuals have similar amounts of emotional OE, the absence of which limits developmental potential.

-Lind (2001) emphasises the joy OE’s can bring to the high able child.
+Lind (2001) emphasises the joy OE’s can bring to the highly able child.

 Value theory of Dabrowski

 Dabrowski’s theory of positive disintegration can help children, teenagers and adults with sufficient and significant developmental potential to understand that going through deep personal turmoil is a step towards a more developed level, making the ‘disintegration’ positive, and can motivate them to see their current situation as necessary for personal growth (Silverman, 2000).
 Read more about the five areas of intensity: Psychomotor, Sensual, Intellectual, Imaginational and Emotional